Shivwits Band of Paiutes: White settlement

-Dealings with the Federal Government
+Dealings with the federal government

-In the late 1880’s, a predominant rancher named Anthony W. Ivins began efforts to convince the federal government that the Shivwits Band of Southern Paiutes should be moved to an area along the Santa Clara river.
-A few years later the first Paiute reservation was established in 1891 on the Santa Clara River West of St. George Utah.
+In the late 1880s, a rancher named Anthony W. Ivins began efforts to convince the federal government that the Shivwits Band of Southern Paiutes should be moved to an area along the Santa Clara river.
+A few years later, the first Paiute reservation was established in 1891 on the Santa Clara River, west of St. George, Utah.
 It did not receive water rights so they were forced to abandon farming.
-The reservation had a population of 194 in that year.
+The reservation had a population of 194 that year.
 There were 154 Shivwits in 1906.
-The Shivwits Band of Paiute Indians of Utah first received federal recognition on March 3, 1891 as the "Shebit tribe of Indians in Washington County, Utah."
+The Shivwits Band of Paiute Indians of Utah first received federal recognition on March 3, 1891, as the "Shebit tribe of Indians in Washington County, Utah."

-Although the Shivwits Reservation was established in 1891 on the Santa Clara River, it wasn’t formally recognized by the government until 1903.
+Although the Shivwits Reservation was established in 1891 on the Santa Clara River, it wasn't formally recognized by the government until 1903.
 And although in 1916 President Woodrow Wilson issued an order to expand the reservation to 26,880 acres, the land was still too resource poor for the Shivwits to survive, so they were dependent on the federal government.
-However everything changed in 1954 under the US policy of Indian termination, which was created to encourage self-sufficiency among Native American Tribes and enforce assimilation into American society.
-Termination had disastrous social and economic consequences on the Tribes.
-They lost their federal recognition, which meant they also lost their eligibility for federal support.
-Half of all tribal members died between 1954 and 1980, due to lack of basic health resources and with inadequate income to meet their needs the Paiutes could not afford to pay property taxes and lost about 15,000 acres of former reservation lands.
+In 1954, the US policy of Indian termination, which was created to encourage self-sufficiency among Native American Tribes and enforce assimilation into American society, had disastrous social and economic consequences on the Tribes.
+Their loss of federal recognition, and eligibility for federal support, meant that half of all tribal members died between 1954 and 1980, due to lack of basic health resources.
+With inadequate income to meet their needs, the Paiutes could also not afford to pay property taxes, and lost about 15,000 acres of former reservation lands.
 Like most Native American tribes during the termination era, the Shivwits began to suffer from diminishing pride in their cultural heritage.

-Following the era of Indian assimilation, the United States Department of the Interior office of Indian Affairs approved a new constitution on March 21, 1940 to alter the governmental workings of the Shivwits Band of Paiute Indians.
+Following the era of Indian assimilation, the US Department of the Interior Office of Indian Affairs approved a new constitution on March 21, 1940, to alter the governmental workings of the Shivwits Band of Paiute Indians.
 This constitution was limited in the actual sovereignty and powers it granted the Paiute Indians, as most tribal constitutions issued by the US government during the Indian Termination period were.

 Along with other Utah Paiute tribes, the Shivwits' relationship with the federal government was terminated in the 1950s.
-Unlike other Paiute groups the Shivwits retained ownership of their lands after termination and leased them to ranchers, instead of selling them outright.
+Unlike other Paiute groups, the Shivwits retained ownership of their lands after termination and leased them to ranchers, instead of selling them outright.
 Currently, the Shivwits Band have over 28,000 acres in Washington County.